JanKalo/RelAlign/README.md

-# Embedding-driven Relationship Alignment for Large Knowledge Graphs
+# Knowledge Graph Consolidation by Unifying Synonymous Relationships

 This is our repository containing all tools and scripts used for: